v-xchen-v/EloBench/README.md

 8. Analysis and Reporting
     - *Performance Tracking*: Keep track of each model's perforance over time.
-    - *Insights Generation*: Analyze rsults for insights into each model's strengths and weaknesses.
+    - *Insights Generation*: Analyze rsults for insights into each model's performance.

 9. Iterative Improvement
     - *Feedback Loop*: Use insights to refine the judging criteria, question selection and competition format.